 We use an automated system that reviews returns for suspicious activity or possible fraud.
 If your return is selected for additional review, our Refund Review Team manually reviews the return and may send you a letter requesting additional information.

-Last year, we requested additional information for 183,000 returns and denied or reduced the amount of 64,000 refunds.
-By verifying information on tax returns before issuing refunds, we prevented over $40 million in fraudulent or erroneous refunds from being issued.
+By verifying information on tax returns before issuing refunds, we prevented over $37 million in fraudulent or erroneous refunds from being issued in the last year alone.

 If your return is selected for review, it will take longer to receive your refund.
 However, our goal is to stop fraudulent refunds before they’re issued, not to slow down your refund.